garrandall/popular-music-data/tracks/i-m-so-glad-the-fuzz.md

 I'm so glad I found someone like you to love me
 I'm so glad I found you, boy
 I'm so glad I found someone like you to love me
-I'm so glad I found you, boy (Ooh, baby, yeah, yeah)
+I'm so glad I found you, boy (Oh baby, yeah, yeah)

-I'm so glad I found someone like you to love me (Ooh, ooh, baby) I'm so glad I found you, boy (Yes, I am now, now, now) I'm so glad I found someone like you to love me (Ooh, ooh, baby) I'm so glad I found you, boy (Ooh, ooh, baby)
+I'm so glad I found someone like you to love me (Oh oh baby) I'm so glad I found you, boy (Yes, I am now, now, now) I'm so glad I found someone like you to love me (Oh oh baby) I'm so glad I found you, boy (Oh oh baby)